NielsNL1/edgepoints/README.md

-# free edge points
+# automatic edge points

-i am not in any way responsible for what people do with this.

-over engineered but it works
+This program searches a random string up on Edge, which give you 'Edge points'